 Custom motorbikes, sometimes called cruisers, usually have distinctive styling, a low seat height and a ‘laid-back’ riding position.

 Off-road motorbikes, or trail bikes, are designed to be used on and off the road.
 They have extra ground clearance so the seat is higher than on other machines; they also have dual-purpose tyres and are built to cope with riding over rough ground.

-Insurance can be a big part of the running costs for a motorbike but you can help to keep insurance costs down by taking extra training: find out more about the enhanced rider scheme on the Further training page.
+You can help to keep insurance costs down by taking extra training: find out more about the enhanced rider scheme on the 'Enhance your skills' page.